ThreeMammals/Ocelot/README.md

 + Fowarding a host header - The host header that you send to Ocelot will not be forwarded to the downstream service.
 Obviously this would break everything :(

+## Things that are currently annoying means

++ The ReRoute configuration object is too large.

++ The base OcelotMiddleware lets you access things that are going to be null and doesnt check the response is OK.
+I think the fact you can even call stuff that isnt available is annoying.
+Let alone it be null.

 ## Coming up